peerhaven/peerhaven/CONTRIBUTING.md

 ### APIs

 Having a coherent codebase and being presumably ready to ship, a `release` branch is created from the `develop` branch, the version number following the principles of [semantic versioning 2.0.0](https://semver.org/).
-Until incorporating [feature flags](https://readwrite.com/2016/01/22/staging-servers/), the code in the newly created `release` branch is being tested internally in a staging environment, at least for a week.
+Until incorporating [feature flags](https://readwrite.com/2016/01/22/staging-servers/), the code in the newly created `release` branch is being tested internally in a staging environment, usually for a week.
 When code gets merged into `master`, we push the code into our production system.
 From this point on, a new `release` branch may be created.